 - We can completely and instantly erase your bad credit!

 - Let us help you establish a new credit identity!

 - We can reduce the amount you owe by 50% or more!

 Run away as fast as you can!

 The plain truth is that your credit can be improved, but not instantly, and not without some work on your part.
-If you want to take a do-it-yourself approach to improving your credit then your first stop should be the Federal Trade Commission’s Credit Repair Help Site here.
+If you want to take a do-it-yourself approach to improve your credit then your first stop should be the Federal Trade Commission’s Credit Repair Help Site here.
 If you want help, locate an NFCC approved credit counseling service to guide you through the process.

 Now go find your new mobile home and enjoy affordable living!